 Today’s post will introduce you to a few of the ways you can use a resistance band to develop better stability and strength through the core, shoulders, back, and chest.

 The advice I’m going to give you today doesn’t involve diet pills or potions or any other crazy things you’ll find in your local drug store.
-It’s not even exercise related, but it is important to help you be a better paddler.
+It’s not even directly related to exercise, but it is important to help you be a better paddler.

 It’s rare that I meet someone who isn’t interested in shedding a few pounds from their frame and canoe and kayak paddlers are no exception.
 As a paddler, losing a few pounds will help you move more efficiently, improve your endurance, and help you be more comfortable in your boat.